SQream/sqream_docs/tutorials/getting_started/installing_sqream_db.rst

         sqream_single_host_master is up and listening on ports:   3105,3108

-   Then, start workers to join the cluster:
+#.
+Start workers to join the cluster:

    .. code-block:: console